RollbarCustomerEng/metrics-scripts/README.md

 Verify that you access tokens have an allowed name

 # Scripts
 The scripts are examples of using the Rollbar Metrics API.
-For detailed inofrmation on what each script does, go to the scripts folder and read the comment at the start of the script
+For detailed information on what each script does, go to the scripts folder and read the comment at the start of the script

 # Requirements